gbinside/code_tests/03-BBB.md

 For example, the list [1,2,3] should return [1,3,2].
 The list [1,3,2] should return [2,1,3].
 The list [3,2,1] should return [1,2,3].

 Can you perform the operation without allocating extra memory (disregarding the input memory)?

+## 590

+This problem was asked by Google.

+An XOR linked list is a more memory efficient doubly linked list.
+Instead of each node holding next and prev fields, it holds a field named both, which is an XOR of the next node and the previous node.
+Implement an XOR linked list; it has an add(element) which adds the element to the end, and a get(index) which returns the node at index.

+If using a language that has no pointers (such as Python), you can assume you have access to get_pointer and dereference_pointer functions that converts between nodes and memory addresses.

+## 599

+This problem was asked by Two Sigma.

+Ghost is a two-person word game where players alternate appending letters to a word.
+The first person who spells out a word, or creates a prefix for which there is no possible continuation, loses.
+Here is a sample game:

+-    Player 1: g
+-    Player 2: h
+-    Player 1: o
+-    Player 2: s
+-    Player 1: t [loses]

+Given a dictionary of words, determine the letters the first player should start with, such that with optimal play they cannot lose.

+For example, if the dictionary is `["cat", "calf", "dog", "bear"]`, the only winning start letter would be `b`.